 Seattle University selects for admission those students who have demonstrated in their prior studies an ability to achieve a level of academic performance necessary to earn a degree.
 University admission policy is established by the Academic Council and the Board of Admissions.
 It is administered by the Academic Vice President through the Director of Admissions and Registrar.
 All records submitted by applicants become the property of Seattle University.
-In addition to the requirements for admission set forth in this section of the bulletin, reference must forth in this section of the bulletin, reference must be made to additional or distinctive requisites in the individual colleges or schools of the University.
+In addition to the requirements for admission set forth in this section of the bulletin, reference must be made to additional or distinctive requisites in the individual colleges or schools of the University.
 This information will be found in the section of the bulletin dealing with the specific college or school.

 Although the fall quarter is the usual and most satisfactory time to begin University studies, admission may be granted to qualified applicants for any of the four quarters of the academic year.
 All applicants must remit the \$10 application fee to the University.
-Inquiries concerning admission should be addressed to the DIRECTOR OF ADMISSIONS, SEATTLE UNIVERSITY, SEATTLE, WASHINGTON 98122.
+Inquiries concerning admission should be addressed to the DIRECTOR OF ADMISSIONS, SEATTLE UNI-VERSITY, SEATTLE, WASHINGTON 98122.